The Medici Archive Project Fellowships 2026-2027

-The Medici Archive Project is offering twelve short-term fellowships for graduate, pre-doctoral students, and postdoctoral candidates, working on fields related to early modern Italy (preferably with a specific emphasis on Tuscany or Medici history).
+The Medici Archive Project is offering twelve (12) short-term fellowships for graduate and pre-doctoral students, working on fields related to early modern Italy (preferably with an emphasis on Tuscany or Medici history).

-Each fellowship will last for an uninterrupted period of three months, taking place at any point between 1 September 2025 and 23 December 2025 (FALL SEMESTER) and 1 January 2026 and 20 July 2026 (SPRING SEMESTER)
+Each fellowship will last for an uninterrupted period of no less than three months, taking place between 15 September 2026 and 20 December 2026 (FALL SEMESTER) or 4 January 2027 and 20 July 2027 (SPRING SEMESTER)

 The fellowship stipend is USD 8,000.